Electronic Surveillance in the Information Age; Will ‘Big Brother’ threaten Democracy?

 When I was a boy, my father often mentioned the ‘yellow tide’ that referred to the masses of Chinese people that would one day sweep west, much the same way that Gengus Khan and the Mongolian hordes did during the 13th Century.
 It seemed strange at the time because China was a 3rd world backwater country noteworthy only for its rich history.
-(It did invent gun powder) Later, between 1958 and 1962 with Mao Zedong’s disastrous Great Leap Forward additional skepticism arose about China’s ability to even be a member of the nation of civilized societies.
+(It did invent gun powder) Later, between 1958 and 1962 with Mao Zedong’s disastrous Great Leap Forward additional skepticism arose about China’s ability to even be a member of developed and civilized societies.
 And then when the Berlin Wall Came down and Russian Communism succumbed to the notions of perestroika and glasnost scripted by Mikhail Gorbachev in the late 1990s, it seemed as if Communism would fade and democratic free societies prevail.
 The Communist ‘Domino Theory’ was discredited and it was postulated that the world’s other authoritarian societies would likewise evolve in the direction of more representative governments.

 China is rapidly increasing its full range of defensive and offensive military capabilities with a published military budget in 2016 of $146 billion.
-It has aggressively pursued its territorial claims to artificially dredged islands in the South China Sea and Western Pacific and widened its claim to these alleged territorial waters.
+It has aggressively pursued its territorial claims to artificially dredged islands in the South China Sea and Western Pacific and widened its claim to their alleged territorial waters.
 This aggressive action flew in the face of a July 2016, Permanent Court of Arbitration at The Hague ruling against the Chinese annexation.
 It is clear that China is blatantly trying to displace American power in the Pacific and across the Globe.

 The Clash of the Two Systems:

-The Chinese form of centralized control has some strategic advantages over our free system of government.
-Controlling the media with digital technology has been the game changer that enables continuous surveillance of its citizens and the development of a national “social credit system” or “worthiness index” that assigns each citizen a score that also incorporates personal habits to link to doling out access to jobs, education, healthcare and entitlements.
-Indeed The Chinese ‘Big Brother’ just like a supercharged George Orwell’s dystopian ‘1984’, has perfected new tools to regulate the flow of information and introduce total asymmetry in information exchange at all levels of Chinese society.
+The Chinese form of surveillance and centralized control has some strategic advantages over our free system of government.
+The Chinese party controls all media and information exchange.
+This enables continuous surveillance of its citizens and the development of a national “social credit system” or “worthiness index” that assigns each citizen a score that also incorporates personal habits to link to doling out access to jobs, education, healthcare and entitlements.
+Indeed The Chinese ‘Big Brother’ just like a supercharged George Orwell’s dystopian ‘1984’ has perfected new tools to reward compliance and impose total asymmetry in information exchange at all levels of Chinese society.

 America must wake up and confront this reality that in the Chinese controlled society; liberty, freedom and justice is being subverted to the enduring monotheism of a Communist Dictator.
 In China, limited freedom of expression is bestowed upon just the few spheres of economic and social life that do not challenge the authority of the Communist party.
 Unfortunately, the Information Superhighway is a major enabler of this state of institutionalized dictatorship.
 Indeed, the sustainability of tyrants is assured when all of the vestiges of a free society are cast aside by information control.

 Increasing resources should be directed at maintaining America’s technological supremacy in the information age.
-There are many facets to this initiative that include a focus on STEM education, more money for scientific R&D and immigration policies that bring the best minds to our shores.
+There are many facets to this initiative that include a focus on STEM education, more money for scientific R&D and immigration policies that bring the creative and best minds to our shores.
 Moreover we need to improve our policies that protect our intellectual properties.

 Information and electronic technology is entering new realms of advanced robotics, artificial intelligence, drone and military drone swarms, 3D printing and quantum computing.
 These technologies were the grist for science fiction works twenty years ago.
 Despite Steven Hawkins admonition before his death about AI when he stated “I fear that AI may replace humans altogether,” I am not concerned that robots will develop ambitions and turn on the human race.
-However, I am concerned that robots with artificial intelligence will become the agents for the hegemony of tyrants.
-Robots may be the “big brother’ enforcers for an aspiring despot and this is just one more reason why America needs to retain its technological edge.
+However, I am concerned that robots with artificial intelligence will become the enforcers for the hegemony of tyrants.
+Robots may be the “big brother’ vehicle for an aspiring despot and this is just one more reason why America needs to retain its technological edge.

 In earlier times before the digital revolution the private lives of Americans were just that, private.
 Photographs and family movies were special and filled scrap books and film reels depicting special occasions and watching children grow and mature.
 Meetings were private affairs and security cameras did not dot the entire landscape.
 The grapevine and hearsay were significant information sources and the inner sanctum of the home was not transparent to outsiders.
 When you took a trip you had to carefully follow the maps and detours were not uncommon due to navigational mistakes.
 Even public figures had private lives in which past indiscretions and skeletons remained in the closet for the most part.

 The past twenty-five years has seen the sun rise on a new electronic era of surveillance.
 Today virtually nothing enjoys the sanctity of privacy and most everything we do is a part of a searchable database.
 The routs I travel in my car are traceable via GPS and the police have license plate scanners to access my public records and body cameras to document my movements should I be pulled over.
 The Internet shopping platforms track and aggregate my shopping habits and catalog my surfing to capture my preferences to offer me deals that match my tastes.
-Social media tracks my posts that give clues to my political beliefs and earmark them for political and governmental scrutiny.
-The NSA through cellular providers has a log of my cell phone calls and the Internet providers register my clicking around on the web and accordingly sell ad space to other platforms that post materials tailored to my interests.
+Social media stores my posts that reveal my political orientation and can be used for political, courtroom and governmental scrutiny.
+The NSA through cellular providers has access to a log of my cell phone calls.
+Google has my search history and sells ad space to other platforms that post or emails materials tailored to my interests.
 TV viewership is tracked and some home electronic devices have the capability to listen and record my activities in the home.
 Even with HIPPA regulations, my medical history can be accessed by many parties and an insurance company has only a modicum of difficulty in checking up to make certain I did not fabricate any medical condition when applying for insurance.
 Your Social Security number is contained in many documents.
-A cold Google search and social media usually provides the inquisitive person a snapshot of your education, employment, volunteer work and achievements.
-Moreover, your online banking history, credit card transactions and loans are electronically stored and pop up when your credit score is accessed to check for financial worthiness.
+A Google search using you name and social media accounts usually provides the inquisitive person a snapshot of your education, employment, volunteer work and achievements.
+Moreover, your online banking history, credit card transactions and loans are electronically stored and pop up when your credit score is accessed by the bank to check for financial worthiness.
 And many permits, business registrations, media articles, nonprofit tax forms and board memberships and death notices are just a few clicks away.
 And the government has much more information such as tax filings, investment transactions and voting data.
 Add to this lack privacy Internet hacking, scams and phishing that have spawned a plethora of security firms that provide electronic internet security.
 Put it all together and one has a tendency to get alarmed, worried and even paranoid about their use of the Internet.

-Then you have the new range of personal identifiers.
+Then, of course, you have the new range of personal identifiers.
 Mug shots, blood types and fingerprints used to be the benchmarks for identification.
 Now we must add to that DNA analysis, iris scans and most importantly sophisticated and accurate facial and body recognition software programs.

 On the flip side, I greatly appreciate all of the benefits from the electronic revolution.
-When I was in school I would have grooved on a Siri or Cortana that provides instant answers to most any question you ask.
+When I was in school I would have grooved on a Google search, Siri or Cortana that provides instant answers to most any question you ask.
 I like the ease of shopping on line, electronic bill paying, emailing, and posting on social media and to web sites.
 The how to do this or that on YouTube and other sites helps in making home projects a breeze and the ease of travel provided by GPS and Google Maps insures that you never get lost.
 I like the personal security afforded by surveillance cameras and the ease of access to streaming entertainment videos and news sources.
 Plus simple and usually free apps enable you to store information and access the whole world of information to support your hobbies, collections and special interests.
 Indeed, the Internet is almost too good and has raised concerns that it is too addicting and impairs social interaction especially amongst our younger generation.